kervinck/gigatron-rom/Contrib/at67/README.md

 - Displays memory monitor of RAM, (**_RAM is editable_**), ROM0 and ROM1 at any start address.<br/>
 - Displays read only contents of vCPU variable space.<br/>
 - Can execute hand crafted code within the Hex Editor.<br/>
-- Three seperate editable start addresses are provided; memory display address,<br/>
+- Three separate editable start addresses are provided; memory display address,<br/>
   vCPU vars display address and load start address.<br/>
 - A built in assembler can now assemble vCPU as well as Native mnemonics.<br/>
 - A preprocessor that is able to include files and expand parameterised macros.<br/>